Te Ata (actress): Performance career

 Davis encouraged Te Ata to use Native American stories as the basis for her senior performance at Oklahoma College for Women.
 Te Ata made her debut as an artist during her senior year of college performing songs and stories from several different tribes.
 The debut was well-received, and she was asked to perform at the University of Oklahoma and various other institutions.

 Upon graduation, Te Ata was offered a part in a traveling Chautauqua circuit by Thurlow Lieurance, who had been in the audience at her senior performance.
 The tour gave Te Ata an opportunity to travel across the United States and fostered her talents as a performer.
 She undertook further training in theatre at the Carnegie Institute in Pittsburgh, Pennsylvania.
 She then moved to New York City, where she performed in several Broadway productions; her most notable role was Andromache in The Trojan Women.
 She eventually decided to concentrate on her one-woman performances of Native American songs and stories.
 In 1928, while living in New York City, she shared an apartment with Chickasaw educator and performer Mary Stone McLendon.
 She referred to McLendon as her "cousin", however it is unknown whether they were actually related or whether they knew each other prior to living in New York City.

 Eleanor Roosevelt, whose husband, Franklin D. Roosevelt, was then governor of New York, invited Te Ata to perform at the governor's mansion.
 After Franklin was elected president, Te Ata performed at the White House for his first state dinner.
-In 1939, Te Ata performed at Hyde Park for the Roosevelts and the visiting King George VI and Queen Elizabeth of England, who were visiting the United States.
+In 1939, Te Ata performed at Hyde Park for the Roosevelts and the visiting King George VI and Queen Elizabeth, who were visiting the United States.
 The King and Queen then invited Te Ata to perform in England.

 In addition to traveling across the United States, Te Ata visited Denmark, Sweden, Estonia, Finland, England, Peru, Guatemala, Canada, and Mexico.

 Te Ata's career spanned more than 60 years, and she collected hundreds of stories from different tribes.
 During her performances she told numerous stories, such as "There Are Birds of Many Colors" by Hiamove, "The Creation of Mankind" told to her by her father, "How Death Came into the World", "Pasikola (Rabbit) was Disconnected", "Anybody Want a Wife?", "The Corn Ceremony", "The Blue Duck", and "Baby Rattlesnake".